 The HEOP staff at Keuka College provides a welcoming and safe environment for both individual and group counseling covering financial, academic, and personal concerns.
 The goal of the HEOP staff is to ensure that you will grow and develop, gain self-confidence, independence, and acquire successful and positive approaches to socializing and learning in college.

-All you have to do is ASK!
-The Office of Academic Success at Keuka (ASK) provides you with peer and professional tutors.
+All you have to do is ask.
+The Office of Student Success provides you with peer and professional tutors.
 These tutors will assist you in mastering required coursework, and improving time management and study skills.
-For more information, visit the ASK website.
+In addition, our Writing Center is committed to helping students with all stages of writing in one-on-one or group settings.

 The HEOP staff, in collaboration with the Office of Financial Aid at Keuka College, provides financial support and education to our HEOP students.
 Students receive funding through a combination of federal and state funds, Keuka College grants, and family contributions.
 Your financial need is determined by the information you provide on the Free Application for Federal Student Aid (FAFSA).